 Welsh Government published its dreadful ‘Future Landscapes’ report in May 2017.
 We led the response from concerned people like you who wrote to their Assembly Members.
 The campaign culminated in the Assembly debate on 6th June, where the Snowdonia Society was quoted and Assembly Members stood up for National Parks and conservation.

 Future challenges and opportunities

+With government funding for National Parks repeatedly being cut, our practical and camapigns work are needed more than ever across Snowdonia.
 We can’t anticipate what challenges and opportunities might arise in the next 50 years.
 The impact of climate change and increasing demand to exploit Wales’ natural resources?
 The gradual growth of Snowdonia as a theme park for adrenalin attractions, and a younger generation increasingly disconnected from the natural world?
 New biological threats to our native plants and animals?